Show Filters

 Case Study

-ScottMadden recently supported a Fortune 100 energy company in transforming its finance and accounting function.
-To support the growth of the organization amid regulatory demands, ScottMadden was contacted to help by automating key processes, enhancing data governance, and shifting focus to strategic analysis.
+ScottMadden recently supported a Fortune 100 energy company in transforming its finance and accounting function toward autonomous finance capabilities.
+To support the organization’s growth amid regulatory demands, ScottMadden was engaged to automate key processes, enhance data governance, and shift focus to strategic analysis.
 The objective of the transformation was to identify opportunities to centralize, automate, and outsource work to reduce costs and improve service levels.

 The results:

-• $30 million in savings through error correction in nearly 20 percent of accounting journal entries5
+• $30 million in savings through error correction in nearly 20 percent of accounting journal entries

-• $8 million in staffing savings by redefining more than 450 positions without sacrificing productivity6
+• $8 million in staffing savings by redefining more than 450 positions without sacrificing productivity

 • Strengthened governance model to include improved line management accountability, reduced layers and spans of control, and stronger central governance and oversight